gtheler/thesis/110-sds/sds.md

 ```{.bash include="cantilever.sh"}
 ```

 After the execution of the script, thanks to the design decision (explained in [section @sec-output)] that output is 100% defined by the user (in this case with the [`PRINT`](https://www.seamplex.com/feenox/feenox-manual.html#print) instruction), one has several files `cantilever-${element}.dat` files.
-When plotted, these show the shear locking effect of fully-integrated first-order elements as illustrated in [figure @sec-cantilever-displacement].
+When plotted, these show the shear locking effect of fully-integrated first-order elements as illustrated in [figure @fig-cantilever-displacement].
 The theoretical [Euler-Bernoulli](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory) result is just a reference as, among other things, it does not take into account the effect of the material's [Poisson's ratio](https://en.wikipedia.org/wiki/Poisson%27s_ratio).
 Note that the abscissa shows the number of _nodes_, which are proportional to the number of degrees of freedom (i.e. the size of the problem matrix) and not the number of _elements_, which is irrelevant here and in most problems.